Ali-Fawzi/ATM_Machine/README.md

-Simple Atm Machine in Cpp language
+Simple Atm Machine in C++ language
 To run the program GO to ==> ATM ==>ATM.cpp